 Automation in Your Grow

 You may be thinking that automating your system makes you a sellout but why not use the available technology?
-Think of how nice it could be if your system operated in the cloud and you could feed your plants or adjust the pH levels from an app on your phone (5)!
+Think of how nice it could be if your system operated in the cloud and you could feed your plants or adjust the pH levels from an app on your phone!
 Consider taking some of the nuances out of your grow with the following systems.
-We have a product for this
+We have a product for this.

 Auto pH Systems

 Don’t let that big word scare you.
 All this means is that you can now automate your nutrient delivery.
 Some growers see their nutrient blend as an art form.
-You take the time to know your plants and learn what they like to eat, how often they like to eat it and when they prefer to eat.
-There is nothing saying that this would take away your grow cred.
+You take the time to know your plants and learn what they like to eat, how often they like to eat, and when they prefer to eat.
+This is not saying that this would take away your credibility as a grower.
 It does mean that you can teach an electronic device to deliver your plants the nutrients that you know they love on the schedule they prefer.
 You can fill the reservoir with your perfect nutrient recipe and still take credit for their good looks.
 They are your babies after all.

 The more you know, the better you grow